|Computer & Information Science Department: CISCO|

 By the end of the course each student will:

-· Master Lab Skills: Increasingly sophisticated router configuration (Classless Routing, RIPv2, Single Area OSPF, EIGRP ); switch configuration; network troubleshooting skills
+2. Master Lab Skills: Increasingly sophisticated router configuration (Classless Routing and Route optimization; Multi-area OSPF, EIGRP) and network troubleshooting skills

 By the end of the course, students will demonstrate their understanding of networking by completing the following tasks: